 The effect of DHT on male hair loss.

-At Terra, one way we aim to help treat male hair loss is by reducing the conversion of testosterone to DHT.
+At Terra, one way we aim to help with male hair loss treatment is by reducing the conversion of testosterone to DHT.

 ‘Genetics’ refers to an inherited hair loss trait from either the paternal or maternal (or both) side of the ancestral tree.
 There are many genes that have been associated with male hair loss and more are being researched on.